CivicActions/ssp-toolkit/docs/ssp.md

 ### SI-7: Software, Firmware, And Information Integrity

-> The organization employs integrity verification tools to detect unauthorized changes to [Assignment: organization-defined software, firmware, and information].

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  software, firmware, and information integrity.